-In order to gain access to the building from the garage after hours on P1, P2 and T levels, you must swipe your AU ID card at the card reader Visitors entering the building through the garage must stop at the Information Desk in the lobby to sign in and obtain a visitor's badge.
+In order to gain access to the building from the garage after hours on P1, P2 and T levels, you

+Visitors entering the building through the garage must stop at the Information Desk in the lobby to sign in and obtain a visitor's badge.
 A photo ID must be presented to Security personnel to visit WCL.